-- Plant engineering

-- Transmission & distribution engineering

-- Operations and maintenance

-- Customer service

-- Load forecasting and evaluation
+Plant engineering Transmission & distribution engineering Operations and maintenance Customer service Load forecasting and evaluation

-- Financial forecasting and management
+Financial forecasting and management

-- Financial reporting and accounting
+Financial reporting and accounting

-- Customer rate design
+Customer rate design

-As of September 30, 2020, Lakeland Electric had a staff of 469 (463 full-time, 6 part-time), including professional employees with degrees in engineering, business and other related fields.

-Approximately 241 Lakeland Electric employees are covered by a collective bargaining agreement (CBA) with the Utility Workers Union of America, Local 604 that was entered on May 6, 2019 and expired September 30, 2020.
-Negotiations for a new contract are ongoing as of the end of the fiscal year.
+As of September 30, 2021, Lakeland Electric had a staff of 388 (384 full-time, 4 part-time), including professional employees with degrees in engineering, business and other related fields.
+Approximately 170 Lakeland Electric employees are covered by a collective bargaining agreement with the Utility Workers Union of America, Local 604 that was entered on September 7, 2021 and expires September 30, 2023.